 - Any disclaimers your app may have

-Make certain that your description is grammatically correct and written well, since there are people who will read your entire app description to help them decide if they should download your app.
+Make sure that your description is grammatically correct and written well since there are people who will read your entire app description to help them decide if they should download your app.
 A well-written description may be the final mechanism that convinces the potential user to download your app.

-Your short and long description for Google Play is where Google pulls keywords for your app from.
+Your short and long description for Google Play is where Google pulls keywords for your app.
 You have 80 characters limit for the short description and 4,000 characters in your long description to write a natural-sounding description that contains your best keywords.
-Keywords in your short description have a larger weight than keywords in your longer description, so make sure to include your most important keywords in your short description.
-We recommend repeating keywords within your long description around 5 times, if you repeat keywords more than 5 fives it could be flagged by Google as keyword stuffing.
-While formatting your long description, make certain you format the description in an easy to read view, such as bullet points, so your potential users can easily read what your app is about.
+Keywords in your short description have a more substantial weight than keywords in your longer description, so make sure to include your most important keywords in your short description.
+We recommend repeating keywords within your long description around five times.
+If you repeat keywords more than five times, Google could flag it as keyword stuffing.
+While formatting your long description, make sure you format the description in an easy to read view, such as bullet points, so your potential users can easily understand what your app is about.

 In the example below, you can see the description from Candy Crush Saga.
-Notice the formatting and how the keyword “sweet” appears exactly five times and appears in fluid, natural sounding sentences.
+Notice the formatting and how the keyword "sweet" appears exactly five times and appears in fluent, natural-sounding sentences.
 Additionally, if you analyze this description further, you can see they mention "levels" and "game" numerous times as well.
 Candy Crush provides a good example of how to place many keywords within a long description on Google Play.
-They also included details about the game, social media URLS, and more to provide in-depth information about the app.
+They also included details about the game, social media URLs, and more to provide in-depth information about the app.

 Similar to the App Store, only the first couple lines are displayed above the fold on Google Play.

-You may choose to use standard formatting below the fold, it is up to you.
-Once your app is found through keyword search, it's important to keep in mind that formatting and well-written long descriptions can help convert visitors to users.
+You may choose to use standard formatting below the fold, and it is up to you.
+Once your app is found through keyword searches, it's important to keep in mind that formatting and well-written long descriptions can help convert visitors to users.

-You want to have the best possible chance of getting your app downloaded and a great description can help turn potential users to actual users.
-In addition to convincing potential users to download your app, Google Play pulls in your keywords from your long description, which can directly affects your organic download growth.
-Just like anything else in App Store Optimization, be sure to test and track your changes on each app store.
+You want to have the best possible chance of getting your app downloaded, and a great description can help turn potential users to actual users.
+In addition to convincing prospective users to download your app, Google Play pulls in your keywords from your long description, which can directly affect your organic download growth.
+Just like anything else in App Store Optimization, be sure to test and track your changes in each app store.